 Interest rate risk

 The Group's exposure to interest rate risk arises principally from its long-term liabilities.
 The Group manages cash flow-related interest rate risk by using floating-interest and floating-to-fixed interest rate swaps.
 The ratio of floating and fixed interest is always reviewed in connection with instalments.
 The objective is that at least half of the Group’s interest rate risk is restored to fixed with regard to loan maturity date.

 The Group does not hedge currency, however, as the impact of exposure to currency movements on equity is relatively small, because the Group companies operate in their primary domestic markets.

 Price risk of fund investments

-Investments made by the Group’s subsidiaries that are considered its investment entities are valued at fair value in the profit and loss account of the Group’s financial statements, whereupon investments in funds and associated companies are valued using the International Private Equity and Venture Capital Valuation Guidelines.
+Investments made by the Group’s subsidiaries that are considered its investment entities are valued at fair value in the profit and loss account of the Group’s financial statements, whereupon investments in funds and the associated companies are valued in fair value by using the International Private Equity and Venture Capital Valuation Guidelines.
 According to these guidelines, fair values are derived generally by multiplying the key performance metrics of investee companies (e.g., EBITDA) by the relevant valuation multiple (e.g., price/equity ratio) tracked for comparable publicly traded companies or transactions.
 Changes in valuation multiples can lead to significant changes in fair values depending on the leverage ratio of the investee company.

-One of the major risks associated with CapMan’s business is the potential failure of fundraising.
-Successful fundraising provides a firm basis for management fees and creates opportunities for carried interest over a number of years into the future.
+Investments that interest investors may change as a result of investors’ allocation decisions or changes in regulations regarding investment operations and markets.
 CapMan is exposed to investors’ decisions to spread their investments over different asset classes.
-CapMan has endeavoured to minimise this risk by spreading its operations over five investment areas in five countries.
+CapMan has endeavoured to minimise this risk by spreading its operations over several investment areas in five countries.
 The sensitivity of CapMan’s business to fluctuations in investor demand and to market volatility is reduced because typically a new fund is always in an active fundraising phase in one of CapMan’s investment areas.
 Success in CapMan’s investment teams’ investment operations is a requirement for successful fundraising.

 Organisation of internal control and audit